 On a micro level, choose a site that is:

-- On dry ground, because wet ground is colder and increases condensation in your tent
+- On dry ground, because when your shelter is wet, you will get colder faster and you may end up with more condensation in your tent

 - At least 200 feet from water